C4theBomb/csmb-housewars/README.md

 Welcome to the installation section of the guide.
 This will walk you through installing the site and spinning up a local development server.

 ### Prerequisites:
-- git - You can test if you have git installed using the command `git -v`, which should output a version number.
-If you do not have it installed you can install it [here](https://git-scm.com/downloads).
+- `git` - You can test if you have git installed using the command `git -v`, which should output a version number.
+If you do not have git installed you can download it [here](https://git-scm.com/downloads).
-- python - You can test if you have python installed by typing `python -v` in the terminal.
+- `docker` - You can test if you have docker installed by typing `docker -v` in the terminal.
 The resulting output should be a version number.
-If you do not have python installed, you can download it [here](https://www.python.org/downloads/).
+If you do not have docker installed, you can download it [here](https://www.docker.com/get-started/).
-- python-pip - Test if you have it installed by typing `python -m pip --version`.
-You should see a version number for the current version of pip.
-There are two ways to download it if you do not have it.
-You can either run the command `python -m ensurepip --upgrade` if your python installation contains the ensurepip module.
-Otherwise, you will have to download the [get-pip.py](https://bootstrap.pypa.io/get-pip.py) file from online and run that.
-- virtualenv - You will need to install virtualenv by using the command `python -m virtualenv <virtualenv name> <root project directory>`.

 ### Instructions
-1. Clone the repository into the desired directory using `git clone https://github.com/C4theBomb/collegiate-housewars.git`
+1. Clone the repository into the desired directory using `git clone https://github.com/C4theBomb/collegiate-housewars.git`.
-2. Navigate into the repository using `cd collegiate-housewars`
+2. Navigate into the repository using `cd collegiate-housewars`.
-3. Run the command `python -m virtualenv <virtual env name>`, then activate the environment using `./<virtual env name>/Scripts/activate`.
-4. Install all the required packages using `pip install -r requirements.txt`.
+3. Open Docker and run the command `docker compose up` in a shell.
+4. In Docker, open the shell of the `app-1`.
-5. Run migrations and create a development sqlite3 database using `python manage.py migrate`.
+5. Run migrations and create a development database using `python manage.py migrate`.
 6. Server should be available to run.
 You can activate the server using `python manage.py runserver`.
 The site will be accessible using the [default url](http://localhost:8000).

 ## Defining .env